AxanderW/Pyber/README.md

 % of Total Rides by City Type
 % of Total Drivers by City Type

-Finally, the research provides conclusions according to data collected in research
+Finally, conclusions are provided according to data collected in research